LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 device and not an instance.
 Thus, the overwhelming majority of extensions should be supported with direct loader support.

+##### Filtering Out Unknown Instance Extension Names
+In some cases, an ICD may support instance extensions that the loader does not.
+For the above reasons, the loader will filter out the names of these unknown instance extensions when an application calls `vkEnumerateInstanceExtensionProperties`.
+Additionally, this behavior will cause the loader to throw an error during `vkCreateInstance` if you still attempt to use one of these extensions.
+The intent is to protect applications so that they don't inadvertantly use functionality which could lead to a crash.

+On the other-hand, if you know you can safely use the extension, you may disable the filtering by defining the environment variable `VK_LOADER_DISABLE_INST_EXT_FILTER` and setting the value to a non-zero number.
+This will effectively disable the loader's filtering out of instance extension names.

 <br/>
 <br/>